Kundan730/Kundan730/README.md

-- 👋 Hi, I’m @Kundan Kumar Sahu
+- 👋 Hey, I’m @Kundan Kumar Sahu
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning the web
-- 💞️ I’m looking to collaborate on open source world
+- 💞️ I’m looking to collaborate on open source space
 - 🧑‍💻 And I'm working to develop some amazing projects to improve my skills
 <!---
 Kundan730/Kundan730 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.